Cybersecurity UPSC Notes: Threats, Frameworks & More

 • U.S.-China Cyber Agreement (2015): The U.S. and China agreed to refrain from cyber-enabled theft of intellectual property and trade secrets for economic gain.
 Thus marking a significant step in cyber diplomacy.

-• EU Cyber Diplomacy Toolbox: The EU has developed a framework to enhance its cyber resilience and capacity to respond to cyber-attacks, including measures such as sanctions and joint response mechanisms.
+• EU Cyber Diplomacy Toolbox: The EU has developed a framework to enhance its cyber resilience and capacity to respond to cyber-attacks.
+These include measures such as sanctions and joint response mechanisms.

 Artificial Intelligence in Cyber Defense